Company Number Prefixes Defined

 NO | Northern Ireland Credit Union Industrial/Provident Society |

-For more detailed insights into companies and their filings, explore our Business data product which provides extensive Company Data on all UK-registered companies.
+For more detailed insights into companies and associated data, explore our Business data product which provides extensive Company Data on all UK-registered companies.

 - Glossary: Royal ChartersThe Companies House Prefix RC refers to Royal Charters as granted by the sovereign based on the advice of the Privy Council.